 Developed by Jonathan Buttigieg and Jean-Baptiste Marchand-Arvier, WP-Rocket is a premium caching plugin that delivers the best results out of all WordPress caching tools on the market.

 It is generally considered one of the top caching plugins for WordPress, yet it is 100% premium.
 The plugin caches in the background via wp-cron to reduce the load.
-Although, WP-Cron is a plugin that allows taking control over the execution of cron jobs.
+However, WP-Cron is a plugin that allows taking control over the execution of cron jobs.